pypandalb/Netflix/README.md

 # Netflix
-Netflix Data Analysis Project

-My First Data Science Project
+My First Data Science Project - Netflix

 Welcome to my first Kaggle data science project!
 This project is a hands-on exploration of data analysis and visualization using Python.

 It represents my journey into the field of data science, where I apply data cleaning, exploratory data analysis (EDA), and visualization techniques to extract insights from a dataset.